I’m Not Sure What To Think About Backward Design

 But by dictating so precisely what a student will come to know, we are narrowing the accepted boundaries of their learning so aggressively that all that’s left is the form of education itself.

 It seems, then, that my ‘concern’ with backward planning isn’t the practice in general (it’s wonderful) and certainly has nothing to do with UbD (I love it).
-Rather, it’s just another long-winded bemoaning of the artificiality of outcomes-based learning.
+Rather, it’s just another long-winded bemoaning of the problems of outcomes-based learning being the dominant form of learning for almost every child educated in the United States today.

 If each student had their own curriculum and their own assessments and their own lessons and activities that simply sync’d with the requirements of the curriculum or the school or some other standard—in this case, planning backward from these personalized goals and materials and so on is fine.